This project is co-funded by the Government of Ireland through the Department of Social Protection and the European Union.

 1. Back to Work Enterprise Allowance Scheme:

-You can access the Back to Work Enterprise Allowance if you meet any of the following criteria:
+You may qualify for the Back to Work Enterprise Allowance if:

 2. Short-Term Enterprise Allowance Scheme: